dpripa/starter-theme/README.md

 	- `STAG_FTP_NAME`;
 	- `STAG_FTP_PWD`.

+`create-release-zip` doesn't require additional variables and after execution will output a zip archive as [an artifact](https://docs.github.com/en/actions/using-workflows/storing-workflow-data-as-artifacts).

 ### release.json
 This file contains a list of directories and files that should be included in the release, it's used when executing the `create-release-zip` and `deploy-to-dev` commands.